The Visual Journal is an internal website used to communicate product placement and signage guidance to all REI field employees

 Support

-This is where users can go to contact the VM Communications and Training team for support.
-If users are unable to find an answer on the Visual Journal, they can reach out to us through the contact form.
-There is also a separate feedback form where users can submit their thoughts and ideas to improve both the platform and programming.
+This page allows users to contact the VM Communications and Training team for support.
+If answers aren’t found on the Visual Journal, users can reach out via the contact form.
+A separate feedback form lets users submit ideas to improve the platform and programming.